stanwood/handbook/README.md

 New employees need these accounts.

-All accounts (except GitHub) must be the @stanwood.de email.
+All accounts (except GitHub and Gitlab) must be the @stanwood.de email.

+### 0. TODO new employee
+Ask them to read this handbook thoroughly!

 ### 1. E-mail
 https://admin.google.com/stanwood.de/AdminHome